 Some people also suggest that Labradors and other dogs will eat sticks for the same reasons they eat other non-food items:

-- Nutritional deficiencies
+• Nutritional deficiencies

-- Health conditions such as anemia
+• Health conditions such as anemia

-- Hunger
+• Hunger

-While it is more credible to suggest that Labs chew sticks to clean their teeth or relieve teething pain and itch among puppies, or as a way of relieving anxiety, it is more difficult to buy the idea that Labs chew sticks to alleviate hunger or find minerals they don’t get in their diet.
+While it is more credible to suggest that Labs chew sticks to clean their teeth or relieve teething pain and itch among puppies or as a way of relieving anxiety, it is more difficult to buy the idea that Labs chew sticks to alleviate hunger or find minerals they don’t get in their diet.

 Whatever the reason, chewing sticks are dangerous for your dog because stick pieces can lodge in your dog’s throat or rupture the intestinal wall.
 As such, dogs should be seen by a vet for possible dental issues if they routinely chew sticks.

-How To Stop Pica in Labradors
+How To Stop Pica in Your Lab

 Here are 6 ways to stop/treat pica in Labradors:

-- Seek a veterinary assessment on your dog to determine if the cause of pica in your Lab is linked to nutrition or medical conditions.
+1. Seek a veterinary assessment on your dog to determine if the cause of pica in your Lab is linked to nutrition or medical conditions.
 Your dog’s vet will treat any manifesting health-related causes of pica in Lab puppies and adult dogs.

-- Address the causes of anxiety and separation anxiety if that’s what is causing pica in your Lab.
-When away, you can board your dog or ask someone to walk and visit your dog when you are not at home.
+3. Address the causes of anxiety and separation anxiety if that’s what is causing pica in your Lab.
+When away, you can board your dog or ask someone to walk and visit your dog when you are not home.
 This way, your dog does not feel alone and won’t need to find ways to counter loneliness.

-- Provide canine enrichment by allowing your dog to engage in innate behaviors like chasing, playing, scavenging, chasing, and smelling.
+4. Provide canine enrichment by allowing your dog to engage in innate behaviors like chasing, playing, scavenging, chasing, and smelling.
 Engaging in these behaviors will keep your Labrador physically, mentally, and emotionally satisfied.

-- Exercise your dog.
+5. Exercise your dog.
 That will keep your pet occupied and mentally stimulated and enhance the neurotransmitters that support healthy dog brain function.

-- Use positive reward-based training to correct pica behaviors in your Labrador.
+6. Use positive reward-based training to correct pica behaviors in your Labrador.
 For example, train your Lab out of poop eating by stopping him with a “LEAVE IT!” command every time he tries to eat poop, then rewarding him with his favorite treat when he heeds the command.
 If you’re looking for more info on training commands, check out this guide, The Ultimate Labrador Training Commands Guide.

 Let’s Wrap This Up!